risingwavelabs/risingwave/docs/developer-guide.md

       persist-data: true
 ```

 Note that the Kafka service depends on the ZooKeeper service.
-If you want to enable the Kafka the component, enable the ZooKeeper component first.
+If you want to enable the Kafka component, enable the ZooKeeper component first.

 Now you can run `./risedev d`.
 The new dev cluster will contain components as configured in the yaml file.
 RiseDev will automatically configure the components to use the available storage service and to monitor the target.